Romantic Holiday Decorating with a Simple Christmas Mantel

 Is romantic a word you’d use for the holiday season?

-With the hustle and bustle, shopping and spending, parties and dinners and riotous color, I’m guessing not.
+With all the hustle and bustle, complete with shopping and spending, parties and dinners and riotous color, I’m guessing not.

 But why not?